-Our CQC nurse is Amy Buck who has overall responsibility for all CQC aspects at the practice.
+Our CQC Manager is Amy Buck who has overall responsibility for all CQC aspects at the practice.
 The team is supported through regular meetings, staff training, personal development and regular appraisals.
 Our practice always welcomes questions, comments and suggestions from patients.

 Please contact the practice if you have any questions or comments.